cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 Soon I delved into the many technical challenges and solutions that have been developed over the years.
 While digging into it, I realized how little I know about the underlining technologies that power the web.
 This post presents a roadmap of the different technical solutions that have been created over the years to solve the technical requirements of the web.
-This includes the different architectures and patterns as they appeared over the years.
+This includes the different architectures and patterns as they appeared over the years, tracing their need and impact on the technological landscape.
-From those that got obsolete like Java Applets, to those that survived the test of time like Static Pages, to the recent WebAssembly.
+From those that got obsolete like Java Applets, to those that survived the test of time like Static Pages, to the recent emergence of WebAssembly.
 You're likely to find this post interesting if you are a software developer, a web developer, or just curious about how the web works.
 Let's dive in!